alexeyinkin/eb-1a/2-petition/README.md

-It was my dire regret that those good times when that was sufficient for recognition are gone, that I failed to become a game-dev rock star, and that I was a grown-up obliged to have fun *less* than 100% of time.
+It was my dire regret that those good times when that was sufficient for recognition are gone, that I failed to become a game-dev rock star, and that I was a grown-up obliged to have fun *less* than 100% of the time.
-And now all of those moments and aspirations from my teen years have risen from oblivion, channeled into a useful purpose of producing an extraordinary merit in the adult world, and will persist here forever.
+And now all of those moments and aspirations from my teen years have risen from oblivion, channeled into a useful purpose of producing extraordinary merit in the adult world, and will persist here forever.

 ![](../latex_public/Exhibits/Other/Lehasoft/lehasoft-hotbox.png)